tensorflow/tensorflow/tensorflow/g3doc/get_started/os_setup.md

 You can resolve the issue in one of the following ways:

-* Upgrade the Python installation with the current version `six`:
+* Upgrade the Python installation with the current version of `six`:

 ```bash
 $ sudo easy_install -U six